Sunday

 We just scratched the surface here.
 If you would like to explore more provided solutions to holistic brand experience and your digital IQ – feel free to connect.
 Again, thank you Doug for inspiring us to look deeper into the future of magazines and not the death of them.

-Jonathan Shaun is founder of 3.ZERO, an ethical brand communications consultancy.
+Jonathan Shaun is founder of 3.ZERO, a Digital + Branding Studio.
 3.ZERO develops innovative digital solutions for forward thinking businesses.
 Shaun can be reached at Shaun@3pointZero.org.
 Visit 3pointZero.org for more information.

 One Textile Label to Cut the Confusion: L.E.A.F.